-Salvação, exceto, salvo, salvar, evitar, poupar, guardar, economizar, aproveitar.
+Salvação, exceto, salvo, salvar, evitar, poupar, guardar, economizar, aproveitar.a.

 prevention generic term, bar generic term verb, salvage, salve, relieve, rescue generic term, deliver generic term verb, preserve, keep generic term, hold on generic term verb, carry through, pull through, bring through verb, lay aside, save up verb, make unnecessary, prevent generic term, forestall generic term, foreclose generic term, preclude generic term, forbid generic term verb, deliver, redeem verb, spare, refrain generic term, forbear generic term verb, economize, economise, spend generic term, expend generic term, drop generic term verb, keep open, hold open, keep, reserve generic term, hold generic term, book generic term